Nuvotion-Visuals/Hyperbox/README.md

 ## How to Use

-1. Deploy `index.html` to Cloudflare pages or host it elsewhere.
-2. Deploy `worker.js` to Cloudflare Workers.
+1. Deploy `worker.js` to Cloudflare.
-3. Ensure the URL of the form points to your Worker URL.
-4. Fire up your terminal web browser and use the text input to either search Google or enter a URL.
+2. Launch your terminal web browser and use the text input to either search the web or enter a URL.

 ## Using Bangs